glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 :::

 ### Merged
 Alternatively, you can make use of :ROOMLOADER_MERGE_LAYERS: and :ROOMLOADER_MERGE_TILEMAPS: to merge loaded tilemaps into existing ones.
-That way you don't need to juggle multiple tilemap IDs and can keep using a single tilemap for collision.
+That way you don't need to juggle multiple tilemap IDs and can keep using a single tilemap for collision, auto-tiling or any other needs where having a single tilemap is preferable.